-For young children, stability is typically the main concern.
-Kids love to wiggle around in excitement and the last thing you want is a dunk overboard.
+Are you looking for a family canoe?
+What should you look for in choosing a family canoe for young children?
+Safety and stability is typically the main concern.
+Kids love to wiggle around in excitement; the last thing you want is a dunk overboard.
+Read on for basic tips about shape, length, style, capacity, etc.

 Our family started out with a flat profile, flat hull canoe with a keel: great initial stability.
-It worked well for carrying capacity and stability when we were young and squirming, fishing over the side, and learning to paddle.
+It worked well for carrying capacity and stability when we were young, squirming, fishing over the side, and learning to paddle.
 We even had little chairs in the center of the canoe.
+The yellow canoe in the main photo was one of our first – super heavy but stable!

 It’s important to understand the difference between initial stability and secondary stability when making choices.